The Opposite of December... A Season of Separation: Promotion

-From May through June 2001, Poison the Well mainly played local shows and weekend trips along the east coast with bands like Until the End (which had since then also kicked out vocalist Landsman) and Glasseater.
-From late June to early July 2001, the band embarked on a mini-tour with Codeseven and Love Lost but Not Forgotten, followed by a few dates with Cataract, Curl Up and Die and Eighteen Visions surrounding their appearance at Hellfest 2001.
+In 2001, Poison the Well continued to tour extensively with bands like Until the End (which also kicked out Landsman as the vocalist), Glasseater, Codeseven, Love Lost but Not Forgotten, Cataract, Curl Up and Die and Eighteen Visions.
 In late July 2001, the band played three shows in Belgium, their first time performing in Europe.
-Poison the Well headlined both nights of the Good Life Summer Festival in Waregem, Belgium, followed by a single show in Koksijde, Belgium The band had originally hopped to do a full European tour but due to previous engagements, notably playing Krazy Fest 4 at the end of July, they were only able to commit to three dates, doing so as a personal favor to Good Life Recordings owner Edward Verhaeghe, who had already released two of their releases.
-Albert left Poison the Well at the end of July 2001 after performing at Krazy Fest.
+The band had originally hopped to do a full European tour but due to previous engagements, but they were only able to commit to three dates.
+Albert left Poison the Well at the end of July 2001.